 Hot Topics in Primary Care

-Primary Care Track residents gather monthly after work, in a more informal setting, to discuss hot topics in Primary Care with Dr. Wolf, other generalist faculty, and occasional expert faculty discussants.
+Primary Care Track residents gather periodically, in a more informal setting, to discuss hot topics in Primary Care with Dr. Wolf, other generalist faculty, and occasional expert faculty discussants.
 Recent articles serve as the springboard for discussion.